noop-inc/documentation/src/content/docs/mysql-database.md

 - Browse, query, and debug your data with the Resource Explorer for MySQL in the Noop Console.

-- Manage access automatically for all Components referencing the Resource from the Application Manifest (app.yml) file.
+- Manage access automatically for all Components referencing the Resource from the Application Blueprint (blueprint.yaml) file.

 ## Usage

-To add MySQL to your application insert an entry in your Application Manifest (app.yml) under `resources`.
+To add MySQL to your application insert an entry in your Application Blueprint (blueprint.yaml) under `resources`.
 Specify the `type` as `mysql` and include an alphanumeric name.
 The name is used to reference the resource from other Noop services or tasks.

-Here’s a complete app manifest example:
+Here’s a complete Application Blueprint (blueprint.yaml) example:

 ```
 ---